 Key Suppliers by Country

 This analysis reveals competitive suppliers that target India’s demand for its top 5 consumer import products.

-India’s biggest imported consumer product by value is processed petroleum oils.
-India’s 4 other leading consumer imports are mobile phones, cars, computers, and automobile parts or accessories.
+India’s biggest imported consumer product as measured by US-dollar value was gold in 2021.
+India’s 4 other leading consumer imports are diamonds, coal, petroleum gas and mobile phones.

-Below, you will find major supplying countries for India’s imported:
+Below, you will find major supplying countries for India’s imports of the following products.